imzaaat/assembly-projects/Side Project - Tic-Tac-Toc/README.md

+> ### NOTE: The following document is no longer maintead and may have outdated information/links.

 #  Assembly Tic-Tac-Toe
 ATTT, is a simple tic-tac-toe game developed by x86 assembly with the help of various interrupts such as, 10h and 21h.